Custom Database Connection Anatomy Best Practices

 You typically create and configure custom database connections using the Auth0 Dashboard.
 You create a database connection, and then toggle Use my own database to enable editing of the database action scripts.
 A custom database connection can also be created and configured with the Auth0 Management API and the

-As shown below, you use custom database connections as part of a login workflow to obtain user identity information from your own legacy identity store for authentication or user import, referred to as legacy authentication.
+As shown below, you use custom database connections as part of a login workflow to obtain user identity information from your own legacy identity store for authentication or user import.

 In addition to artifacts common for all database connections types, a custom database connection allows you to configure action scripts—custom code used when interfacing with legacy identity stores.
-The scripts you choose to configure depend on whether you are creating a connection for legacy authentication or for automatic migration (see Custom Database Action Script Execution for further details).
+The scripts you choose to configure depend on whether you are creating a connection for legacy authentication or for automatic migration.

 Action scripts can be implemented as anonymous functions; however, anonymous functions make it hard to debug when it comes to interpreting the call-stack generated as a result of any exceptional error conditions.
 For convenience, we recommend providing a function name for each action script and have supplied some recommended names.